RMcCurdy/CalgaryHacks2022/README.md

 # EcoMaps
+Group 12 "Soup Time"
-Group 12 Soup Time submission for CalgaryHacks22
+Tier 1 Submission for CalgaryHacks22

 # Our Mission
 EcoMaps wants to give commutors the opportunity to make smart and eco-friendly decisions when it comes to transportation.
 Providing the data in a simple but relevant way allows commutors and transit users to make more informed decisions about the way they travel.
 We hope to expand our service to have a greater, greener impact on the daily life of everyone.